 After acting holy, shoppers tend to get naughty.
 For example, when people put a healthy food item into their grocery shopping cart, they become much more likely to select a fun food item next.

-The researchers were interested in whether shoppers who brought their own bags purchased a higher number of organic versions of items.
-The answer from the receipts was that yes, the shoppers were.
-More specifically, on those trips when the consumer brought their own bags, they were more likely to buy organic than on those trips when that same consumer did not bring bags.
+The researchers were interested in whether shoppers who brought their own bag purchased a higher number of organic versions of items.
+The answer from the receipts was that yes, the shoppers did.
+Specifically, on those trips when the consumer brought their own bag, they were more likely to buy organic than on those trips when that same consumer did not bring a bag.
 Green actions begot green actions.

 But there’s more to the story: When shoppers bought organic, they were more likely to add candy bars and cookies.
 Green actions also begot transgressions.
 The indulgences were mostly small purchases, not adding much to health threat for the shopper or to the transaction total for the retailer.
 Still, a whole bunch of small purchases over time can benefit your bottom line.